camiladiles/camiladiles/README.md

 ### Hi there 👋

-Hi, I’m Cami, 29 years old, living in Perú for now, but open for the world. ✨✨
+Hi, I’m Cami, living in Perú for now, but open for the world. ✨✨

 I have 13 years of work experience mostly of them in Education as a math teacher, leadership with international teams, sales, project management, product management and tech.
 Experience with international organizations, start up, companies and ONGs.